CITS4002 Computer Science and Software Engineering Research Project Part 2

 - Unit rules

-equivalent preparation; enrolment in honours in Computer Science and Software Engineering
+- enrolment in the Computer Science and Software Engineering [Honours]

 - enrolment in honours in Computer Science and Software Engineering